 Delinquency prevention, as noted by Supreme Court Justice Robin Jean Davis, should begin with truancy diversion: "The truancy habit can lead students to drop out of school before graduation.
 That is usually the beginning of a lifetime of trouble that can include unemployment, drug dependency, crime, and incarceration."
-In the 2015 legislative session, WV legislators took notice of the growing need to curb increasing truancy referrals to the court.
-The legislators responded in the 2015 session by providing the WV Board of Education with a line-item budget increase to hire truancy diversion probation officers or truancy diversion social workers.
+In the 2015 legislative session, West Virginia legislators took notice of the growing need to curb increasing truancy referrals to the court.
+The legislators responded in the 2015 session by providing the West Virginia Board of Education with a line-item budget increase to hire truancy diversion probation officers or truancy diversion social workers.
 These additional truancy diversion specialists will not only help keep youth in school, but also prevent many youth from ever having to become formally involved with the juvenile justice system.
-The Department continues to fund its own truancy diversion program in the northern panhandle with the Juvenile Mediation Program.
+The DHHR continues to fund its own truancy diversion program in the northern panhandle with the Juvenile Mediation Program.

 Hancock County's Juvenile Mediation Program (JMP) is a court diversion non-profit agency for juveniles in the northern panhandle of West Virginia and is primarily funded by a grant from the DHHR.
 During SFY 2012, JMP served 710 children in six counties, and during SFY 2013 the number decreased to 468.
-This most recent reporting period saw the least number of referrals to date with 370 for SFY15.
-While many counties increased their use of the JMP program, Marshall County dramatically reduced the number of children being referred for services for reasons which have not yet been determined.
+SFY 2015 reporting period saw 370 referrals, which was a further decrease.
+The most recent SFY of 2017 again showed a decrease in the number of referrals with 227 total youth served.
+Of these 227, 182 were for truancy with four youth from Brooke County, 39 from Hancock County, and 139 from Ohio County.
+Additionally, 175 of the youth served in the JMP program have had improved school attendance.